webpy/webpy.github.com/docs/0.3/sessions.md

 The storage methods have various performance and setup tradeoffs, so the options allow you to choose what's best for your application.

+## Example
+The following code shows how to use a basic DiskStore session.

 ###/sess.py

     import web